tymyrddin/purple/source/docs/choreographies/index.rst

 false sense of certainty.
 They are looping and adaptive: as you move through them, new dependencies, blind spots, or risks will emerge, and the choreography shifts in response.

-What sets them apart is the inclusion of what most frameworks ignore—obliviousness and congruence in scenario planning, timelines that reflect human energy rather than just project milestones, and human-based obstacle avoidance steering built in from the very start.
+What sets them apart is the inclusion of what most frameworks ignore: obliviousness and congruence in scenario planning, timelines that reflect human energy rather than just project milestones, and human-based obstacle avoidance steering built in from the very start.
 And because no one does this alone, “choreographies” emphasises the collaborative nature: coordinated, rehearsed, and adjusted together, in the room, not on a screen.